SAGE-Lab/SpecPro/README.md

 # SpecPro

-SpecPro is a library that checks a given specification and build artifacts that can help the user in the design process of software or cyber-physical systems.
+SpecPro is an open-source Java library for supporting analysis and development of formal requirements.

 Currently SpecPro supports a structured language based on the Property Specification Patterns (PSPs) defined in [1][2].
 The language also supports numerical constraints that are encoded in Linear Temporal Logic (LTL).